Cooperative Research Centre (CRC) for Mine Closure

 Industry challenges drive research priorities

-National cooperation to address these issues will deliver direct value to industry through:
+National cooperation to address these issues will:

 An experienced bid committee comprising key end user participants that represent mining companies, the METS sector and government is overseeing the bid.

 A research committee will access world-leading capabilities from the bid research partners to develop innovative solutions that address end user challenges.

 A secretariat will undertake project management, stakeholder engagement and the development of the bid application.
 It includes members from: CRC CARE, University of Newcastle, University of Queensland, University of Western Australia, NSW Department of Planning and Environment, Economic Futures and the Western Australian Biodiversity Science Institute (WABSI).

 Dr Guy Boggs (WABSI) is Deputy Chair of the Bid Committee.

 A number of participants have already expressed support for a bid.
 The greater the participation, the more competitive the bid.

 Participate now and help shape priorities that can address your specific challenges.

 • Better protection of reputation

 • New METS opportunities for a global market in mine site restoration